Qirky/Troop/README.md

 Troop is not a language for live coding but a tool for connecting multiple live coders over a network - so you'll need to install your language of choice before you get started.
 By default Troop runs with the Python based language, [FoxDot](https://github.com/Qirky/FoxDot), but it can also be used with [TidalCycles](https://tidalcycles.org/).
 Click the links to find out more about installing.
 Both of these require the audio engine [SuperCollider](http://supercollider.github.io/) to work.

-Troop requires [Python 2.7](https://www.python.org/downloads/release/python-2712/) to run.
-See **troubleshooting** below for more help on installing Python.
+Troop is compatible with both Python 2 and 3, which can be downloaded from [here](https://www.python.org/) (see **troubleshooting** below for more help on installing Python) but make sure that you use the same version of Python that use to run [FoxDot](https://github.com/Qirky/FoxDot) when doing so.

 ## Getting started